Autonomous cargo ship: Reliability

 Currently most crews on board commercial cargo ships primarily consist of navigational officers and engine crews who maintain the ship's propulsion machinery, auxiliary machinery, generators for procuring electricity, separators, pumps, cooling system.
-These systems are often quite complex and require regularly maintenance.
+These systems are often quite complex and require regular maintenance.
 Increasing redundancy is seen as the solution, either by having two engine systems or by using different propulsion methods that contain fewer moving parts such as electricity on MV Yara Birkeland.

 Regulation

 International regulation is seen as one of the biggest challenges facing autonomous ships.
 Rule 5 in the International Regulations for Preventing Collisions at Sea (COLREG) requires there to be a lookout present in order to avoid collisions and the International Convention for the Safety of Life at Sea (SOLAS) require ships to be able to assist in search and rescue operations, such as picking up survivors in case of a shipwreck.
 Without any human on-board autonomous vessels, it will be a difficult task to comply with these regulations.
-The IMO has begun work to review the portions of the treatises that affect autonomous shipping, yet some argue that work is going too slow as advanced are being made and autonomous ships already being prepared to be launched.
+The IMO has begun work to review the portions of the treatises that affect autonomous shipping, yet some argue that work is going too slow as advances are being made and autonomous ships already being prepared to be launched.

 As of 2021, Maritime Safety Committee, Legal Committee, Facilitation Committee, and Marine Environment Protection Committee of the International Maritime Organization conducted Regulatory Scoping Exercise for the use of MASS.

 There are states which already developed and implemented their national regulation on MASS.
 Among them, the Russian Federation adopted Government Decree No 2031, “On Carrying Out the Trials of Autonomous Ships Flying the State Flag of the Russian Federation”, “Guidelines on COLREG application on MASS”, and developed Federal Law on legal relationship arising from the use of autonomous ships.